ibmdb/python-ibmdb/README.md

 Install Python 3.9 <= 3.14.
 The minimum python version supported by driver is python 3.9 and the latest version supported is python 3.14.
 MacOS arm64 is supported Python 3.9 onwards.

+When using an external clidriver, **ibm_db_dbi** must be compiled against the headers and libraries of that clidriver to function properly.
+Therefore, it is not recommended to use the precompiled `ibm_db` wheel with an external clidriver.

+Compiling `ibm_db` for your clidriver requires:

+- A GCC compiler to compile the native C/C++ code used by `ibm_db`
+- ODBC header files from your clidriver (usually located in `clidriver/include`).
+Note that not all external clidrivers provide these files.

 ### To install ibm_db on z/OS system